nutterb/pixiedust/README.md

 #> 6 factor(gear)5    -0.27     2.063    -0.131     0.9
 ```

-Now we're almost there!
-Let's change up the column names, and while we're add it, let's add some "bold" markers to the statistically significant terms in order to make them stand out some (I say "bold" because the console output doesn't show up in bold, but with the markdown tags for bold text.
-In a rendered table, the text would actually be rendered in bold).
+Now we’re almost there!
+Let’s change up the column names, and while
+we’re add it, let’s add some “bold” markers to the statistically
+significant terms in order to make them stand out some (I say “bold”
+because the console output doesn’t show up in bold, but with the
+markdown tags for bold text.
+In a rendered table, the text would
+actually be rendered in bold).

 ``` r
 x <- x %>%